 Design + Labor + Materials + Installation

-Factor #4: Installation – Installation of a mosaic can be completed by Modern Mosaic or a experienced tile installer.
+Installation of a mosaic can be completed by Modern Mosaic or a experienced tile installer.
 Most of our mosaics are made in the studio, mounted on mesh, tile tape or paper, then shipped to job sites world-wide for installation by our client’s tile installers.
 Our studio is based 25 miles north of New York City, so if your mosaic is within a few hours drive, Modern Mosaic’s staff can install it for you.
 Installation cost is usually calculated by square feet.
-The cost of installations range from approximately $50-$200 per square foot plus the cost or rental of any additional equipment such as scaffolding, hydraulic lifts, cement mixers, palette jacks, etc.
+The cost of installations range from approximately $50-$200 per square foot plus the cost or rental of any additional equipment such as scaffolding, hydraulic lifts, cement mixers, palette jacks, specialty tile saws, etc.